johnridesabike/OPTED-to-JSON/README.md

 Depending on your needs, the [GNU Collaborative International Dictionary of English (GCIDE)](http://gcide.gnu.org.ua) may be more useful, since it's much more complete.
 It's licensed under the GPL, so it does come with conditions for its use.
 The text of the OPTED is public domain.

-The Python code of this repository is MIT licensed.
+The Python code portion of this repository is MIT licensed.